PixelPusher1992/main-pack/README.md

 ```bash
 gulp use
 ```

-If library you want use has js files, you'll need to run additional command `gulp js:libs`.
-I'll fix this later.
+If you use animate.css or font-awesome, you'll need to uncomment animate.min and font-awesome.min files in "imports.scss' after `gulp use` command.
 #### CSS tasks:
 - main css task (used in watcher):
 ```bash